peterberkenbosch/spree_process_docs/README.md

 this will be enforced for every pull request.
 We use [HoundCI](https://houndci.com) for that, so when you violate a style rule there will be a comment on that specific line in your pull request.

+## CodeClimate code quality

+We also run [CodeClimate](https://codeclimate.com/github/spree/spree) on all pull requests, low quality code needs to be refactored before we consider accepting the pull request.

 ## Ruby documentation with Rdoc

 Comment the public api interface with Rdoc, for usage see the [Rails Documentation guidelines](http://guides.rubyonrails.org/api_documentation_guidelines.html)